How to identify as a care leaver

 Also, you can return to halls in your second and final years if you wish.

-They can also act as your key liaison point if you need help contacting your course team.
+There is a Student Support Adviser in each academic school who provide a main point of contact for Wellbeing matters.
+They can also act as your key liaison point if you need help discussing your needs with your course team.

 Careers and placement support